Matt McGinley

-Matthew Ryan "Matt" McGinley (born February 24, 1983) is the co-founder and former drummer of Gym Class Heroes and a contributing music producer to the nationally syndicated radio program This American Life.
+Matthew Ryan "Matt" McGinley (born February 24, 1983) is an American musician and drummer, best known as the co-founder and drummer of Gym Class Heroes and a contributing music producer to the nationally syndicated radio program This American Life.

 Career

 Matt McGinley is the drummer and co-founder of the band Gym Class Heroes (Atlantic Records).
 Independent of the band, he has toured and performed with a range of other artists including Ryn Weaver, Wafia, and Ben Abraham.

 He is a contributing music producer to the nationally syndicated radio show, This American Life.
 And has composed original music for other critically acclaimed podcast series, including Serial and S-Town.

 McGinley also worked with experimental post-hardcore band The Bunny the Bear as a studio drummer for their three releases Stories, Food Chain, and A Liar Wrote This.
 He was accompanied by producer and guitarist Doug White, who had previously worked with Gym Class Heroes.